PoodleMaster/background-erase-web/README.md

 # ■Requirements
 - python 3.8+
 - Linux is required when using gunicorn.
 (Currently gunicorn does not support windows.
-In case of win10, Gunicorn can also be operated by using WSL2.)
+In case of win10, Gunicorn can also be operated by using Docker or WSL2.)

 # ■Install
 ```